FravBox/YagCCs/readme.md

 # How To Use
 Everything here assumes you can at least read basic code.
 I tell you what to edit for your server, but some are easier to use than others.

-`server backups` and `old - reference only` aren't useful at all to outsiders.
+`server backups` and `old - reference only` aren't useful to outsiders.

 <details>
 <summary>Custom Report System</summary>